ggallotti/atom/docs/build-instructions/linux.md

   sudo script/grunt install
   ```

-  To use the newly installed Atom, quit and restart all running Atom instances.
+  To use the newly installed GeneXus, quit and restart all running GeneXus instances.

-5. *Optionally*, you may generate distributable packages of Atom at `$TMPDIR/atom-build`.
+5. *Optionally*, you may generate distributable packages of GeneXus at `$TMPDIR/atom-build`.
 Currently, `.deb` and `.rpm` package types are supported.
 To create a `.deb` package run:

   ```sh
   script/grunt mkdeb